 Both hemorrhoids and colorectal cancer can cause itching, pain, rectal bleeding, and bloody stools.
 However, hemorrhoids tend to flare up and then get better, so symptoms may only appear intermittently.
 If a person experiences persistent or increased bleeding from the rectum, this may indicate cancer rather than hemorrhoids.

 People who notice blood in their urine or semen or have consistent difficulty urinating should see a doctor.
 These symptoms can indicate bladder cancer.

 Painful or difficult urination can also be a sign of prostate cancer.
-According to the American Cancer Society (ACS), doctors will diagnose about one in nine men with prostate cancer.
+According to the

 Other symptoms of prostate cancer can include: